cjdrake/pyeda/doc/source/install.rst

 This page describes how to procure your very own, shiny copy of PyEDA.
 It is a primary goal of the PyEDA project to be a mainstream Python package, and adhere to the majority of conventions observed by the community.
-Therefore, hopefully most of the instructions that follow will seem familiar to you.

 Distutils / Virtualenv
 ======================